 AT is a subtle process and I don't know how to put the experience into words.
 And I don't know if I want to.
 I do well with words and visualizations and mental

 constructs.
 I am thankful to them.
-But for my health and wholeness I think I need to listen to my body more so I can grow into all the benefits of meditation.” - R.A.,
+But for my health and wholeness I think I need to listen to my body more so I can grow into all the benefits of meditation.” -

 “Through the AT practice I learned a lot about my body.
 I developed a sense of awareness that I didn’t have before.
 From my experience, the AT could be considered a mindfulness practice since the focus is in really paying attention to what the body is telling you, which requires a deep listening and connection of our mind with the body.